mongodb/docs/source/includes/fact-atlas-roles.rst

 .. note::

-   To use ``mongosync`` in the :ref:`reverse direction <c2c-api-reverse>`, you must :atlas:`create a custum role
+   To use ``mongosync`` in the :ref:`reverse direction <c2c-api-reverse>`, you must :atlas:`create a custom role
    </reference/api/custom-roles-create-a-role>` that grants the
    following ActionTypes: